humzafaisal/humzafaisal.github.io/README.md

 ## About The Project

-A personal protfolio website I decided to code from scratch to host my future projects and to learn more about using JS, HTML and CSS.
+A personal portfolio website I decided to code from scratch to host my future projects and to learn more about using JS, HTML and CSS.
 The acknowledgments section below contains links to external projects I have used or code that has helped me complete this.
 I will be using this to display my future projects, achievements, and experience.
 <br/>
 <br/>